Aryamantiwari17/aryamantiwari17/README.md

 # Hi there, I'm Aryaman Tiwari! 👋

-I'm a third-year student at JUIT, passionate about Machine Learning, Data Science, and Data Analysis.
+I'm a fourth-year student at JUIT, passionate about Machine Learning, Data Science, and Data Analysis.
 I've been involved in several exciting projects in these fields and have developed a strong skill set.

 ## About Me